 We believe that improving the quality of education for the most vulnerable groups of pupils raises standards across the whole school.

-Our objective is to narrow to narrow the attainment gap between disadvantaged and non-disadvantaged pupils.
+Our objective is to narrow the attainment gap between girls and boys.

 To view our schools Accessibility Plan, please click here.